zzz0906/LeetCode/README.md

 In the above std algorithm, we only optimize the each time we do not update the i+a[i]

 we only record in this time we can reach the farest point of our jump array.

+## 46. Permutations

+It's a regular question.
+However, it need to produce all permutations for the input. which means it's possible that sequence donot contain the original numbers.

+Maybe we can permutate the index?
+Yes, accepted... the medium problem is indeed easy.